 British army troops returned to London's main airport at Heathrow again on Monday (15 July) without warning to check traffic to and from the airport.

-British army troops returned to London's main airport at Heathrow again on Monday (15 July) without warning to check traffic to and from the airport.
+Background: British army troops returned to London's main airport at Heathrow again on Monday (15 July) without warning to check traffic to and from the airport.
 Armoured cars appeared around the perimeter and police cordons were strengthened.

 Cars were stopped and checked at the north entrance and airport workers were used to show their passes.
 A spokesman for the Airport Authority said the extra security was part of a system of spot checks.